 Budget-Friendly Pergola Designs for Any Backyard

 A pergola doesn’t have to cost thousands.
-An 8×8-foot backyard frame with pressure-treated wood posts, six beams, and a half-day of work usually lands under $400 in materials.
+I’ve built a few of these, and an 8×8-foot backyard frame with pressure-treated posts, six beams, and a half-day of work usually lands me under $400 in materials.
 Go with reclaimed lumber or pallet wood instead, and the same footprint can come in under $100.
 The trick is picking the right material for your climate and skill level, sizing the build to your yard, and skipping the upgrades that don’t move the needle.
-Here’s how to plan, build, decorate, and maintain a budget pergola without cutting corners on the parts that actually matter.
+Here’s how I plan, build, decorate, and maintain a budget pergola without cutting corners on the parts that actually matter.

 Pergola Cost Breakdown and Where to Find Materials